threema-ch/threema-web/README.md

 ## Translating

-If you want to help translating Threema Web to your language, please check out [`TRANSLATING.md`](./TRANSLATING.md)!
+If you want to help translate Threema Web to your language, please check out [`TRANSLATING.md`](./TRANSLATING.md)!